 Yet dreams of disrupting the current payment rails always seem to get dashed against the rocks of reality.
 A quick glance at the stock price of Visa and Mastercard tells us that the market does not buy any disruption story to the credit card rails.
 Nor do SWIFT revenues seem impacted yet by Ripple.
 Micropayments remains a technological pipe dream beyond a few early adopters.

 Ventures that play within the credit card rails, by making it easier for merchants to accept Credit Card payments, do well enough but there are stories of merchants simply getting Basis Point reductions by playing off one against the other.
 That sounds like a commodity race to the bottom, not a recipe for Unicorn status.

 Eeyore feels justified in saying “I told you so” and Tigger is seen looking rather sheepish (which is unnatural for a tiger).

 Today Bitcoin is totally broken as a payment rail for small transactions – slow and expensive.
-This chapter suggests a contrarian thesis that Bitcoin and other Blockchain based payment rails will finally disrupt the payments business from micropayments to wire transfers by describing how:
+This chapter suggests a contrarian thesis that Blockchain based payment rails will finally disrupt the payments business from micropayments to wire transfers by describing how: